Las Posadas: A Joyous Mexican Christmas Tradition

 Finally, travelers can enter.
 Prayers and music continue, and joyful treats are exchanged.
 The evening concludes with a star-shaped piñata.

-The symbols of Las Posadas
+Las Posadas Symbols

 As is true for many religious celebrations, every part played has a very intentional application.
 This is no different here, where the parties are joyous occasions and every piece of Las Posadas symbols hold special meaning.
 Let’s take a look…